 Corkum et al. 3 concluded that sleep problems had been reported in about 25-50% of children with ADHD.
 The sleep problems reported in children with ADHD include disturbances in sleep quality or quantity, restless leg syndrome (RLS), periodic limb movement (PLM) and sleep disordered breathing (SDB) 4.
 Among these the most common problems include difficulty initiating sleep, maintaining sleep (recurrent waking or restless sleep) and early morning awakening with inability to return to sleep 4-7.
 There is a relationship between sleep and ADHD symptoms, which seem to overlap with very little separation.
 It is currently not clear whether sleep disturbances are elemental to ADHD or sleep disorders cause ADHD-like symptoms.
 Even though the causes of ADHD-associated sleep problems seem to be complex and multifactorial, possible factors include: adverse effects of drugs taken for treating ADHD such as stimulant medication 8, clinical correlates stemming from core ADHD symptoms (e.g., hyperactivity at night leading to difficulty falling asleep), psychiatric comorbidities (eg bedtime behavioural issues arising from associated conduct disorder), or a combination of these factors 9-12.

 In a meta-analysis of subjective and objective sleep studies, Cortese et al. 13 showed that children with ADHD were significantly more impaired than controls in most of the parent-reported (subjective) parameters such as bedtime resistance, sleep-onset difficulties, daytime sleepiness and in some of the actigraphic/polysomnographic-measured (objective) sleep items, such as, sleep-onset latency and number of stage shifts in total sleep time.
 Using the subjective parameters, most of the studies have reported sleep disturbances such as early and middle insomnia, nocturnal awakening, short sleep time, restless sleep and daytime sleepiness in children with ADHD 14-16.
 Even though there is poor understanding of the relationship between sleep and ADHD symptoms, from a clinical standpoint, sleep disturbances associated with ADHD are very relevant since they can cause worsening of ADHD symptoms, leading to an increase in disruptive behaviour 17.
 Sleep disturbances can not only have a significant impact on the quality of life of the child with ADHD but can also cause parental stress, disturbed caregiver mental health and disorganized family functioning 16.
 Because of these issues, treatment of comorbid sleep disturbances is often a very important aspect of ADHD management.
-There is increasing awareness of the importance of sleep disorder treatments in children with ADHD.
+There is increasing awareness of the importance of behavioural insomnia treatments in children with ADHD.
 In one of the Australian Paediatric Research Network Surveys to document the management practices by Australian Paediatricians for paediatric sleep disturbances, 89.1% of paediatricians prescribed melatonin for paediatric sleep disturbance 18.
 Out of these, 54.5% prescribed it for sleep problems in children with ADHD.
 Another study showed that almost one-quarter (22%) of the children with ADHD were prescribed sleep medication, with 14% and 9% taking clonidine and melatonin, respectively 19.
 An anonymous questionnaire survey of members of the British Association for Community Child Health (BACCH) and the British Academy of Childhood Disability (BACD) was carried out in the UK to examine prescribing practices for melatonin in children 20.
 Responses to questionnaires showed that sleep-onset difficulties (39%) and night-waking (12%) were the most frequent indications reported for melatonin use, with autism (68%) and ADHD (44%) being the most frequent clinical diagnoses.